pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I reject your hypothesis and substitute my own."
 --Adam Savage, *Mythbusters*

+"Because denial is a form of self protection, if only against anguishing thoughts and feelings, and because it contains something useful, and perhaps even, in its way, necessary to life, anyone who invites people to draw aside the veil and look at the peril face to face is at risk of trespassing on inhibitions that are part of our humanity."
+--Jonathan Schell, *The Fate of the Earth*

 "Any intelligent fool can make things bigger and more complex.
 It takes a touch of genius and a lot of courage to move in the opposite direction."
 --E. F. Schumacher